← /learn

 Reference

-AI Bug Bounty Programs in 2026: Where to Get Paid for AI Security Research
+AI Bug Bounty Programs in 2026: Active List with Payouts

 The AI security skill stack is now monetizable in ways it wasn't 18 months ago.
 Multiple major labs and platforms run dedicated AI bug bounty programs in 2026, with payouts ranging from $200 for entry-level findings to $100,000 for exceptional discoveries.
 The programs collectively paid out tens of millions of dollars in 2025, and 2026 budgets are larger.